SmartTechAIResearch/sizingservers.beholder.agent/readme.md

     # reportEvery 5 hours
     reportEvery day

-Needs to be configured in the Linux and Windows Build both.
+Needs to be configured in the Linux and Windows Build folder both.

 ## Run
-You need the .NET core runtime (<https://www.microsoft.com/net/download/core#/runtime>) to run the build: 1.1.2 at the time of writing.
+You need the .NET core runtime (<https://www.microsoft.com/net/download/core#/runtime>) to run the build: 2.0 at the time of writing.

+Execute

+    apt install gawk

+on Linux.

 You need the .NET framework on Windows, but you have that by default.

-Execute run.cmd or run.sh.
+Execute run.cmd or run.sh (do not forget chmod +x).

 BETTER is to run the Linux- or Windows agent as a service.
-For that you need to use either the start script for Linux or NSSM for Windows in the Linux or the Windows folder.
+For that you need to use either use **screen** for Linux or **NSSM** for Windows in the Linux or the Windows folder.